-From our discussions with directors, we understand that navigating the technical jargon and comparing key features of the different types of liquidations can easily become confusing.
-In this guide, we answer the questions which we are most commonly asked and break down the 3 main types of liquidation:
+From our discussions with directors, we understand that navigating the technical jargon and comparing key features of the different types of liquidation can easily become confusing.
+In this guide, we answer the most commonly asked questions and explain the 3 main types of liquidation:

 In general, all liquidations involve the assets of a company being ‘liquidated’ – i.e. turned into cash for creditors and/or shareholders.
 This is a legal process, whereby a liquidator is appointed to ‘wind up’ the affairs of a company and dissolve it once the liquidation is concluded.

 - “If I want a liquidation, can someone stop this from happening?”

 Broadly, the answer is no. Whilst uncommon, it is possible that (i) shareholders opt not to pass the requisite resolutions, (ii) an alternative liquidator may be nominated, or (iii) if someone has a debenture (a little similar to a mortgage), they may appoint an administrator.
 If helpful, these points can be discussed with an insolvency practitioner before pursuing a liquidation.

 This entirely depends on the nature of the case and the type of liquidation.
 We have summarised the costs for each type below (as well as our blog post on fees).

 If a company is classed as insolvent (which can be assessed using these 3 tests), and other restructuring options are unavailable, there are 2 possible liquidation routes: